Sparrow

 supporter

-John speaking at a Sparrow podium For community members like John Pirich, Sparrow is a family affair.
+John speaking at a Sparrow podium For community members like John Pirich, University of Michigan Health-Sparrow is a family affair.
 His children were born here.
 His grandchildren were born here.
-And, throughout his life, he’s had the experience of being a Sparrow patient himself.
+And, throughout his life, he’s had the experience of being a UM Health-Sparrow patient himself.
 It’s this strong, intergenerational connection that inspires John to give back.

-John currently serves as Campaign Chair for Sparrow’s community investment plan.
-He’s also Board Chair for Sparrow Health System, Emeritus Chair for the Sparrow Foundation, and — on top of it all — a Sparrow volunteer.
-But why Sparrow, and why now?
+John currently serves as Campaign Chair for UM Health-Sparrow’s community investment plan.
+He’s also Board Chair for UM Health-Sparrow Health System, Emeritus Chair for the UM Health-Sparrow Foundation and — on top of it all — a UM Health-Sparrow volunteer.
+But why UM Health-Sparrow, and why now?

-For John, it’s about Sparrow’s strong presence in the Mid-Michigan community, but also the community Sparrow has created in itself: a collection of individuals working to support one another, regardless of the circumstances.
+For John, it’s about UM Health-Sparrow’s strong presence in the Mid-Michigan community, but also the community UM Health-Sparrow has created in itself: a collection of individuals working to support one another, regardless of the circumstances.

 Portrait of John and his wife

-“As a patient and volunteer, I've seen an exceptional level of care, dedication, and commitment from Sparrow’s caregivers,” John says.
+“As a patient and volunteer, I've seen an exceptional level of care, dedication and commitment from UM Health-Sparrow’s team members,” John said.
 “We have the most wonderful nurses and incredible doctors — but our broader, overall staff is also something to behold.
 People smile and love what they're doing here because, at the end of the day, they’re making peoples’ lives better.
-They’re making Sparrow a home.”
+They’re making UM Health-Sparrow a home.”

-Through his work on the board, John wants to ensure that every person’s experience at Sparrow is better than their last.
-“Sparrow touches lives throughout the community on a daily basis,” he says.
-“Whether it's delivering a baby, responding to a heart attack, performing surgery, or whatever it might be, Sparrow’s level of care is personal.
+Through his work on the board, John wants to ensure that every person’s experience at UM Health-Sparrow is better than their last.
+“UM Health-Sparrow touches lives throughout the community on a daily basis,” he said.
+“Whether it's delivering a baby, responding to a heart attack, performing surgery or whatever it might be, UM Health-Sparrow’s level of care is personal.
 It’s about people, not numbers.”

 John and group at a ribbon cutting event

-Seeing his family rely on Sparrow over the years and being a patient himself, John understands the value of having an adept health system close to home.
-For him, one of the most notable parts of the community investment plan is improvement to Community Hospitals, making care more accessible to those at all corners of Mid-Michigan.
+Seeing his family rely on UM Health-Sparrow over the years and being a patient himself, John understands the value of having an adept health system close to home.
+For him, one of the most notable parts of the community investment plan is improvement to community hospitals, making care more accessible to those at all corners of Mid-Michigan.

 “Being home is the best part of a patient’s experience.
-There’s nothing better than getting back to a familiar place with your family,” John says.
-“I’ve seen Sparrow go above and beyond to serve outlying communities, and to serve as a home away from home.
-Sparrow is home: for patients, for caregivers, for the community.”
+There’s nothing better than getting back to a familiar place with your family,” John said.
+“I’ve seen UM Health-Sparrow go above and beyond to serve outlying communities, and to serve as a home away from home.
+UM Health-Sparrow is home: for patients, for team members, for the community.”

 Tom and Tammy’s Story